docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

-When true, After Effects uses special algorithms to determine how to perform high-quality field separation.
-It is an error to set this attribute if `isStill` is true, or if `fieldSeparationType` is `FieldSeparationType.OFF`.
+When `true`, After Effects uses special algorithms to determine how to perform high-quality field separation.
+It is an error to set this attribute if `isStill` is `true`, or if `fieldSeparationType` is `FieldSeparationType.OFF`.

 #### Type